 The concept of a cycle route through Wainuiomata was championed by local residents and the Homedale Village community and the feasibility of it being a Heartland Ride was investigated in 2018.

-After NZTA advice on the fit with Ngā Haeranga New Zealand Cycle Trail network requirements we investigated improvements required for the route and potential funding.
+After NZTA advice on the fit with Ngā Haerenga New Zealand Cycle Trail network requirements we investigated improvements required for the route and potential funding.

 A route inspection was completed in January 2020 that has identified numerous safety enhancements including signs, road edge improvements and physical works to improve road user safety and enhance the cycling experience.

-We're continuing to engage with community including Love Wainuiomata, the Wainuiomata Rural Community Association and community board representatives to progress the project.
+We're working with Love Wainuiomata via a Heartland Ride working group including Wainuiomata Rural Community Association representatives, local businesses, interest groups and community board representatives to progress the project.

 - Continued community partnership - developing business, recreation and road safety outcomes.

-- Identity and design and marketing - developing an identity for the route that will be used on signs, to promote the route and tourism opportunities.
+- Route identity story, design and marketing - developing an identity for the route that will be used on further signs, to promote the route and tourism opportunities.

 Find out more